uladkaminski/pyparseit/README.md

 - Parse Markdown files or strings to extract code blocks.
 - Filter code snippets by programming language (e.g., Python, JavaScript, JSON).
+- Check for the existence of code snippets of a specific language in files or strings.
 - Command-line interface for easy integration into scripts and workflows.
 - Customizable and extensible API for developers.